themis-project/themis-finals-infrastructure/README.md

 $ bundle exec rake contest:start_async
 ```

-Contest will be started automatically after the first flags will have become created.
+Contest will be started automatically after the first flags will have been created.
 Assuming `master` virtual machine has an IP address `172.20.0.2`, you can navigate to `http://172.20.0.2/` in your browser to see system's frontend.

 #### Pause contest